Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Introduction

-Existing approaches to hypergraphs include hyperedge incidence models \citep{YuZh25}, random geometric hypergraphs with positions in Euclidean space \citep{turnbull2023latent}, stochastic block models \citep{ng2022model,yuan2022testing,brusa2024}, tensor-based models \citep{lyu2023latent,ghoshdastidar2014consistency,yuan2023high}, and hypergraph neural networks \citep{kim2024}, among other models \citep[e.g.,][]{nandy2024}.
-These approaches tackle some of the mentioned challenges, but not all of them: e.g., many existing approaches can be applied to small hypergraphs, but cannot be applied to large hypergraphs owing to the computing time required to learn from them \citep[e.g.,][]{turnbull2023latent, ng2022model,brusa2024}.
-Those approaches that are scalable achieve scalability at the expense of model realism: e.g., some approaches restrict attention to hyperedges of a fixed size (e.g., \citealp{lyu2023latent,ghoshdastidar2014consistency}), which neglects hyperedges of all other sizes and ignores the fact that small hyperedges are nested into large hyperedges.
-Other approaches assume that realized hyperedges of all sizes are independent and identically distributed draws from a common probability law \citep[e.g.,][]{YuZh25}, which specifies a model for realized hyperedges but does not provide an explicit model for unrealized hyperedges.
-In addition, the assumption that the same probability law generates hyperedges of different sizes may not be satisfied in real-world applications.
-For example, the data used in Section \ref{sec:application} indicate that larger hyperedges exhibit higher levels of sparsity: e.g., the proportions of realized hyperedges of sizes 2, 3, 4, 5, and 6 are\, $2 \times 10^{-2}$, $5 \times 10^{-5}$, $1 \times 10^{-7}$, $5 \times 10^{-10}$, and $2 \times 10^{-12}$, respectively.
-These observations suggest that hyperedges of different sizes are generated by different probability laws.
+Existing approaches to hypergraphs include hyperedge incidence models \citep{YuZh25}, random geometric hypergraphs with positions in Euclidean space \citep{turnbull2023latent}, stochastic block models \citep{ng2022model,yuan2022testing,brusa2024}, tensor-based models \citep{lyu2023latent,ghoshdastidar2014consistency,yuan2023high}, and hypergraph neural networks \citep{kim2024}, among other models \citep[e.g.,][]{wu2025, nandy2024}.
+These approaches are either not scalable (i.e., these approaches can be applied to small hypergraphs but not large ones) or achieve scalability at the expense of model realism.
+For example, some approaches restrict attention to hyperedges of a fixed size \citep[e.g.,][]{lyu2023latent,ghoshdastidar2014consistency}, which neglects hyperedges of all other sizes and ignores the fact that small hyperedges are nested in larger ones.
+Other approaches assume that realized hyperedges of all sizes are independent and identically distributed draws from a common probability law \citep[e.g.,][]{YuZh25}, which specifies a model for realized hyperedges but ignores all unrealized hyperedges.
+Unrealized hyperedges can be both interesting and informative: A failure to create a hyperedge can be as telling as a success.
+Still other approaches reduce hypergraphs to bipartite graphs \citep{ng2022model,wu2025}, but such approaches condition on the observed number of hyperedges.